Why don't digital creations feel like my own?

 By applying the system to varied shapes with different topology and surface structures, I evaluated whether the workflow could generalize beyond typography while maintaining physical assemblability and visual coherence.

-This shift reframes TypoFold from a typography-specific prototype into a broader method for translating digital 3D forms into foldable, physical structures—while surfacing new challenges around face segmentation, overlap handling, and consistency at scale.
+This shift turns TypoFold from a typography-focused prototype into a broader method for converting digital 3D models into foldable physical structures.
+At the same time, it revealed new challenges around face segmentation, overlap handling, and maintaining consistency at scale.